-- (f) Based upon a report from the Mitigating Circumstances Panel, the Assessment Board will consider the most appropriate course of action from the following: - Where an application has not been accepted by the Panel, no adjustment should be made and the student's results should be considered in the usual way; - Where an application has been accepted as valid by the Panel, the student will be normally be offered an additional opportunity to take the assessment/s.
-This will be either as an additional first attempt (if the Mitigating

-Circumstances related to a first attempt) or as an additional resit attempt (if the Mitigating Circumstances are related to a resit attempt).
+- (d) The Registry will report the outcome of requests for additional consideration to the Assessment Board which is responsible for considering the student's results and for making a decision as to award or progression.
+The outcome of the request will communicated to the student in writing, together with information about when the Assessment Board will meet to make a final decision on progression/award. - (e) Based upon the outcome of the request for additional consideration, the Assessment Board will consider the most appropriate course of action from the following: - Where a request has not been accepted, no adjustment should be made and the student's results should be considered in the usual way; - ii) Where a request been accepted as valid, the student will be normally be offered an additional opportunity to take the assessment/s.
+This will be either as an additional first attempt (if the request for additional consideration is related to a first attempt) or as an additional resit attempt (if the request for additional consideration is related to a resit attempt).

-- iii) Where a student has attempted an assessment, either wholly or partially, prior to submitting a claim of mitigating circumstances, the mark and feedback for the original attempt will be withheld.
-If the claim is accepted as valid, the original assessment attempt and any related marks will be permanently disregarded.
-If the claim is rejected, a mark will be awarded for the original attempt. - iv) Where the Assessment Board is satisfied that a further opportunity to take the original assessment is not possible or is wholly inappropriate, it may arrange for an alternative assessment task to be set, on the condition that it must be an equivalent task in the sense of enabling the relevant learning outcomes to be demonstrated;
+- iii) Where a student has attempted an assessment, either wholly or partially, prior to submitting a request for additional consideration, the mark and feedback for the original attempt will normally be withheld.
+If the request is accepted as valid, the original assessment attempt and any related marks will be permanently disregarded.
+If the request is rejected, a mark will be awarded for the original attempt. - iv) Where the Assessment Board is satisfied that a further opportunity to take the original assessment is not possible or is wholly inappropriate, it may arrange for an alternative assessment task to be set, on the condition that it must be an equivalent task in the sense of enabling the relevant learning outcomes to be demonstrated:

 In adopting any of the options set out in ii) to iv) above, the Assessment Board's decision must take account of the need to ensure parity of treatment of all students, and to avoid any action which might compromise academic standards and integrity.
-It must also have regard to any professional regulatory requirements.
+It must also have regard to any professional or regulatory requirements.

-(g) If a student is prevented by mitigating circumstances from completing the final assessment and will be prevented from completing the programme for the foreseeable future due to serious personal circumstances the Assessment Board may recommend to Academic Board that an Aegrotat award should be made.
+(f) If a student is prevented by mitigating circumstances from completing the final assessment and will be prevented from completing the programme for the foreseeable future due to serious personal circumstances the Assessment Board may recommend to Academic Board that an Aegrotat award should be made.
 The Assessment Board shall be satisfied that the student would have met the appropriate standard for the award if not for the mitigating circumstances.